libigl/libigl/tutorial/tutorial.md

 # Chapter 3: Matrices and linear algebra
 Libigl relies heavily on the Eigen library for dense and sparse linear algebra routines.
-Besides geometry processing routines, libigl has a few linear algebra routines which bootstrap Eigen and make Eigen feel even more like a high-level algebra library like Matlab.
+Besides geometry processing routines, libigl has linear algebra routines which bootstrap Eigen and make it feel even more similar to a high-level algebra library such as Matlab.

 ## Slice
 A very familiar and powerful routine in Matlab is array slicing.
 This allows